Amazon's Labor Day Sale: Best Deals on Cookware and Kitchen Appliances

-Labor Day weekend is in just a few days.
-After that, it's all about fall cooking again.
-You might be feeling some kitchen burn-out after spending the pandemic baking banana bread, raising a sourdough starter and learning how to air-fry every item in your fridge and freezer.
-But with fall cooking and baking ahead of us, you can grab great discounts on kitchen appliances and cookware you'll want to use over and over again with Amazon's Labor Day deals.
+It's Labor Day weekend and while it's always hard to say goodbye to summer, there's plenty to look forward to, especially fall cooking!
+After this summer, you might be feeling some kitchen nostalgia for the early days of the pandemic -- baking banana bread, raising a sourdough starter and learning how to air-fry every item in your fridge and freezer.
+With fall cooking and baking ahead of us, you can grab great discounts on kitchen appliances and cookware you'll want to use over and over again with Amazon's Labor Day deals.

-Right now, you can get big savings on select kitchen appliance like pressure cookers, sparkling water makers, espresso machines, pots and pans, stand mixers, air fryers and more must-have kitchen appliances.
+Right now, the online retailer has a lot to offer.
+You can get big savings on select kitchen appliance like pressure cookers, sparkling water makers, espresso machines, pots and pans, stand mixers, air fryers and more must-have kitchen appliances.
 Amazon Labor Day Deals include kitchen items from the top brands KitchenAid, Cuisinart, Dash, Blendtec, PowerXL and Calphalon.

 Amazon's Labor Day deals deliver great discounts from top brands and small businesses alike, and it comes right in time for the kickoff of the school season.
 Downloading the Amazon app will bring the deals directly to your smartphone.
 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
 And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can join the fun of this major online sale.

-Check out our selection of the best discounts on kitchen appliances and cookware still available with Amazon's Labor Day deals.
+Check out our selection of the best discounts on select kitchen appliances and cookware available with Amazon's Labor Day deals.

 ET's Picks for Kitchen Appliances and Cookware Deals from Amazon's Labor Day deals: